supermanzer/supermanzer.io/README.md

 * Implement basic Stripe integrations that also show both client & server side code snippets
 * Continue to build out a more robust photo sharing system
 * Implement a more fully featuring blog and blogging elements
-* Integrate GraphQL for access to Github repos